Answers to your parenting questions.

 A reader reviews Saving the Dream, a novel that explores the "What if?" questions that plague many families.

 View the replay of the "Creating Your Adoption Profile" webinar.
-Madeleine Melcher offers guidance on the most important elements of creating the profile your agency or attorney will share with expectant mothers considering adoption.
+An adoptee and adoption expert offers guidance on the most important elements of creating the profile your agency or attorney will share with expectant mothers considering adoption.

 There’s no way around it — expanding your family is expensive.
 Can the federal adoption tax credit help?